ben-velastegui/content-ops-starter/content/pages/index.md

       markets.

-      I use data and machine learning to power smarter decisions — currently doing just that in marketing analytics at Vertu Motors.
+      I use data and artificial intelligence to power smarter decisions — currently doing just that in marketing analytics at Vertu Motors.
     actions: []
     badge:
       type: Badge